abbotto/rectangular/readme/app.md

 # Controllers
 - Controllers are used in components and directives.
 - Controllers should be used for:
-	- Set up the initial state of the `View Model`.
+	- Set up the initial state of the View Model.
 	- Add behavior to the View Model.
 - Do not use controllers:
 	- For anything other than business logic.